souramay/Jessie-Assistant/README.md

 ## Troubleshooting

 1. **If deployment fails:**
-   - Check the Render logs
+   - Check the Railway logs
    - Ensure all dependencies are in requirements.txt
    - Verify environment variables are set correctly